pschool-in/curriculum/content/science/environment-2.md

 + Panchagavya is an ayurvedic medicine used in agriculture to control pest and fungi.It is a mixer of dung and urine of cows, fresh milk, curd, jaggary and ghee.
 + Leather goods are manufactured from cattle hides.

-### Poultry farms

-In poultry farms avian species are reared and bred for the purpose of egg, meat or both.
-Fowls, ducks, geese, turkeys and some varieties of pigeon are the most commonly reared species.
-Chicken occupy 90% of the total poultry.
-Poultry birds grown for meat are called broilers.
-Layers are the female fowls grown for egg production.

-Fowls are mainly of two types.
-They include meat type (broiler), egg type (egg layer) and dual type.

-Poultry birds need proteins, carbohydrates, fats, minerals and vitamins for egg and meat production.
-Bajra, barley, maize, wheat, rice bran, jowar, oil cake, fish meal, bread and green residues of vegetables are the feed given to the poultry birds.

 + Poultry birds are good source of nutritive food.
 + Their feathers are used for making pillows and quilts.
 + Dropping of the poultry birds is used as manure.
 It is highly valuable for crops.

-+ Poultry birds affected by virus suffer from fever and diarrhea.
-+ Foul cholera is caused in them by bacteria.
-+ Over exposure to wet and cold conditions causes cramps in poultry birds.
-+ Poultry birds are affected by internal parasites.

-### Apiculture

-Rearing of honey bee for honey is known as apiculture.
-It is also called bee keeping.
-In this technique honey bees are reared in a specially designed wooden box.
-Honey bees have been very closely associated with humans since ancient times.
-Various products like honey and wax are obtained from honey bees.

-The queen is the largest member of the bee colony.
-There is only one queen and it is the fertile female of the colony.

-Drones are the fertile males.
-Worker bees are sterile female bees and the smallest members of the colony.
-These bees are very active.
-Their function is to collect honey, look after the young ones, clean the comb, defend the hive and maintain the temperature of the bee hive.

-Honey contains proteins, amino acids, vitamins and minerals like calcium, iron, phosphorus and manganese.

 + Honey has an antiseptic and antibacterial property.It builds up haemoglobin content in the blood.
 + Honey is used in Ayurvedic and Unani system of medicines.It prevents cough, cold, fever and relieves sore throat.